Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal

 {Departament de Física Quàntica i Astrofísica, Institut de Ciències del Cosmos (ICCUB), Universitat de Barcelona (IEEC-UB), Martí i Franquès 1, E-08028 Barcelona, Spain\\ \and Institut d'Estudis Espacials de Catalunya (IEEC), 08860 Castelldefels (Barcelona), Spain \and Departament d’Enginyeria Electrònica i Biom{\`e}dica, Institut de Ciències del Cosmos (ICCUB), Universitat de Barcelona, IEEC-UB, Martí i Franquès 1, E-08028 Barcelona, Spain }

 \abstract {Stellar flares are intense bursts of radiation caused by magnetic reconnection events on active stars.
 They are especially frequent on M dwarfs, where they can significantly influence the habitability of orbiting planets.
 Flare frequency distributions (FFDs) are typically modelled as power laws.
-However, recent studies have challenged this assumption, proposing alternative distributions such as lognormal laws that imply different flare generation mechanisms and levels of planetary impact.} {This study investigates which statistical distribution best describes flare occurrences on M dwarfs, considering both equivalent duration (ED), the quantity directly measured from light curve photometry, and bolometric energy, which is relevant for physical interpretations and habitability assessments.} {We analysed 110 M dwarfs observed with TESS and CHEOPS, detecting 5,620 flares.
-We decomposed complex flare events, corrected for detection biases in recovery rate and energy estimation, and scaled the FFDs from both missions to build a combined distribution covering nearly 10 orders of magnitude in bolometric energy. } {We find that ED-based FFDs closely follow a power-law distribution, reflecting the intrinsic photometric flare occurrence.
-However, bolometric energy-based FFDs deviate significantly from a pure power law.
-These are better described by a lognormal distribution, though the best fit is provided by a truncated power law with a break at around $10^{33}$ erg, the threshold typically associated with superflares.} {The truncated power law suggests a change in flare generation physics between regular flares and superflares, with important implications for the expected cumulative impact on exoplanetary atmospheres.
-Our results show that the low-energy flattening previously interpreted as evidence for lognormal behaviour arises from observational biases.
-However, the drop-off in flare frequency at energies above $10^{35}$ erg remains unexplained, potentially reflecting either an intrinsic physical cutoff or the limits of current observations.
-The upcoming PLATO mission will be well-suited to investigate both regimes.} \keywords{Magnetic reconnection, Instrumentation: photometers, Methods: data analysis, Stars: flare, Stars: low-mass}
+However, recent studies challenge this assumption and propose alternative distributions such as lognormal laws that imply different flare generation mechanisms and levels of planetary impact.} {This study investigates which statistical distribution best describes flare occurrences on M dwarfs, considering both equivalent duration (ED), the quantity directly measured from light-curve photometry, and bolometric energy, which is relevant for physical interpretation and habitability assessment.} {We analysed 110 M dwarfs observed with TESS and CHEOPS, detecting 5620 flares.
+We decomposed complex flare events, corrected for detection biases in the recovery rate and energy estimation, and scaled the FFDs from both missions to construct a combined distribution covering six orders of magnitude in bolometric energy.} {We find that ED-based FFDs closely follow a power-law distribution, reflecting the intrinsic photometric flare occurrence.
+However, bolometric-energy-based FFDs deviate significantly from a pure power law.
+They are better described by a lognormal distribution, although the best fit is achieved with a truncated power law, exhibiting a break at $1.8 \times 10^{35}$ erg.
+Using right-tail-stabilised Kolmogorov-Smirnov and exceedance tests, we attribute this deviation to limited sampling of the most energetic events.} {Our results show that the low-energy flattening, previously interpreted as evidence of lognormal behaviour, arises from observational biases and can be corrected through flare injection-recovery and the combination of observations from instruments with different sensitivities.
+We also find that current instruments are unable to reliably sample flares above $10^{35}$ erg, which are the most relevant for exoplanetary atmospheric effects.
+The upcoming PLATO mission will be able to investigate both regimes.} \keywords{Magnetic reconnection, Instrumentation: photometers, Methods: data analysis, Stars: flare, Stars: low-mass}